Direct and Inverse Results on Bounded Domains for Meshless Methods via Localized Bases on Manifolds: Local Lagrange Functions

 The main goal of this section is to provide Sobolev estimates on the difference between locally constructed functions $b_{\xi}$ and the analogous (full Lagrange) functions $\chi_{\xi}$.
 As in \cite{FHNWW} the analysis of this new basis is considered in two steps.
-First, an intermediate basis function $\wch_{\xi}$ is constructed and studied: the {\em truncated Lagrange function}.
+First, an intermediate basis function ${\widetilde \chi}_{\xi}$ is constructed and studied: the {\em truncated Lagrange function}.
 These functions employ the same footprint as $b_{\xi}$ (i.e., they are members of $S(\Upsilon(\xi))$) but their construction is global rather than local.
 This topic is considered in Section \ref{SS:TLF}.
 Then, a comparison is made between the truncated Lagrange function and the local Lagrange function.
-The error between local and truncated Lagrange functions is controlled by the size of the coefficients in the representation of $b_{\xi} -\wch$ using the standard (kernel) basis for $S(\Upsilon(\xi))$.
-This is considered in Section \ref{SS:LLF}.
+In Section~\ref{SS:LLF}, we will show that the error between local and truncated Lagrange functions is controlled by the size of the coefficients in the expansion of $b_{\xi} -{\widetilde \chi}_{\xi}$ in the standard (kernel) basis for $S(\Upsilon(\xi))$.